deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   This resource has clientUpdateProhibited on it, and the update does not clear that status.
     *   Resource status prohibits this operation.
+    *   Superordinate domain for this hostname is in pending delete.
     *   Cannot remove all IP addresses from a subordinate host.
     *   Cannot rename an external host.
 *   2306